 - compliance with the Australian Privacy Principles, and

 - an ability to deal with inquiries or complaints from individuals about the Diocese compliance with the Australian Privacy Principles.

 b.
 Communicating this policy to the Secretary of Synod,

 c.
 Reviewing this policy every 2 years, and

 d.
 Approving this policy.

-c.
-Reviewing this policy every 2 years and submitting to Diocesan Council for their adoption,
+- Reviewing this policy every 2 years and submitting it to Diocesan Council for adoption,

-d.
-Advising Diocesan Council of any material changes in Privacy law and their impact on the Diocese,
+- Keeping Diocesan Council informed of any material changes in Privacy law and their impact on the Synod’s operations,

 Australian Government Office of the Australian Information Commissioner website